bartificer/programming-by-stealth/docs/pbs55.md

 ## Quotations

 By default Bootstrap does not significantly style block quotes.
-If you’d like a given block quote to be styled by Bootstrap you need to give it the class `blockquote`.
+If you’d like a given block quote to be styled by Bootstrap, you need to give it the class `blockquote`.
 This seems a little odd at first, but as you’ll see, this is a design pattern Bootstrap uses a lot.

-If you choose to give a block quote the class `blockquote` you can also style the author of the quote in a nice way by wrapping the author in a footer tag and giving it the class `blockquote-footer`.
+If you choose to give a block quote the class `blockquote`, you can also style the author of the quote in a nice way by wrapping the author in a footer tag and giving it the class `blockquote-footer`.

 We can see the effect of both of these things in our playground: